 • Vaughan Relationship Centre: Counselling to Empower.

-Jace is a Registered Social Worker with a Bachelor degree in Social Work.
-He is completing his Master of Social Work degree at Wilfrid Laurier University.
+Jace is a Registered Social Worker with a Master of Social Work degree whose specialties are working with couples, LGBTQ+ issues, and addictions.

 Specialized focus on: